General guidelines and suggestions for quickly getting started with the development of Apache Cordova apps for either Android, iOS and Windows.

 Below you can see the versions intalled for using Cordova 8.1.2 alongside Visual Studio 2015.

-NetBeans require certain tweaking in order to avoid problems with the Cordova plugins.
+The NetBeans IDE will require certain tweaking in order to avoid problems with the Cordova plugins.
 The built-in plugins manager will fail to install any plugin whatsoever, so you should avoid it by following these NetBeans-specific instructions.

-Visual Studio 2015/2017 include very outdated Android SDK and Cordova CLI toolsets, but you can use your own SDK version by setting the ANDROID_HOME value to your external Android SDK previously installed:
+Visual Studio 2015/2017 includes outdated Android SDK and Cordova CLI toolsets, but you can use your own SDK version by setting the ANDROID_HOME value to your external Android SDK previously installed:

-Note that Visual Studio 2019 does not include Cordova support at all.
+Notice that Visual Studio 2019 does not include Cordova support at all because no toolset has been released for it.